| |

 Skimming the froth off of a pot of cooking rhubarb juice for making syrup.

-To make the rhubarb simple syrup thick enough for pancakes, french toast etc, let the syrup simmer over medium heat until it’s the desired thickness, more like maple syrup.
-Be careful not to have your heat too high as you don’t want your syrup to scorch.
+To make the rhubarb simple syrup thick enough for pancakes, French toast, and similar uses, let the syrup simmer over medium heat until it reaches your desired thickness, similar to maple syrup.
+Be careful not to use heat that’s too high, as the syrup can scorch.

-Once thickened to your liking, remove from the heat and allow to cool to room temperature.
-Pour the finished syrup into an airtight container, like a sealable glass bottle or mason jar.
-The thicker syrup should last for several weeks in the fridge,
+Once thickened to your liking, remove from the heat and allow it to cool to room temperature.
+Pour the finished syrup into an airtight container, such as a sealable glass bottle or mason jar.
+The thicker syrup should last for several weeks in the fridge.

-I hope you enjoy having this delicious rhubarb syrup recipe in your collection, It’s a wonderful way to add a pretty bright color and unique flavor of rhubarb to your meals.
+I hope you enjoy having this rhubarb syrup recipe in your collection.
+It’s a simple way to add a bright color and the unique flavor of rhubarb to your meals.

-You can add rhubarb syrup to many of your typical drink recipes, the tart flavor of rhubarb mixes well with any sweet berry flavors, or citrus drinks.
-Here are a few simple drink ideas you can try using the rhubarb simple syrup.
+You can add rhubarb syrup to many everyday drinks.
+The tart flavor pairs well with sweet berries and citrus.
+Here are a few simple ideas using rhubarb simple syrup.

 Rhubarb Lemonade